Logo Icon

 On the 20th day of being stranded, Dudley and Stephens went ahead and killed the boy without Brook's consent, as the boy was nearing death and had no family.

-However, the court rejected this defense, and Dudley and Stephens were found guilty of murder.
+However, the court rejected this defence, and Dudley and Stephens were found guilty of murder.

 #6 Insanity Case Law (Daniel Mc Naughten)